-The Paddle-flap scorpionfish or Eschmeyer’s scorpionfish, Rhinopias eschmeyeri is a very unusual looking fish .
+The Paddle-flap scorpionfish, Popeyed Scorpionfish or Eschmeyer’s scorpionfish, Rhinopias eschmeyeri is a very unusual looking fish .
 They have a very distinctive set of paddles or flaps above the eyes from which they obtain their name.
 As with all the scorpionfish, they are ambush predators.
+On the Tanzanian coast they are extremely rare and are not often seen.

 The body colour varies from brown to a lavender colour with red in between .
-They have a laterally compressed body with a proportionally large head with a large mouth.
+They have a laterally compressed body with a proportionally large head and a large mouth.
 There are numerous frills on the body which aid in camouflaging them.
 They have distinctive paddles or flaps over the eyes.
 They grow up to 23 cm in length.
+The spines of the dorsal fin contain toxins which provide them with protection from larger predators.

 IN THE WILD

 The Paddle-flap scorpionfish is usually found on the reef or on rubble.
 Despite their sometimes bright coloration they are well camouflaged and can be difficult to spot.
 They are fairly rare and are not commonly seen.
-They are poor swimmers and tend to either make short hops across the bottom or crawl rather than swimming.
+Being poor swimmers they tend to either make short hops across the bottom or crawl on their pelvic fins rather than swimming.
+They will usually wedge themselves into a strategic position using their pelvic fins and sit and wait for their prey.
+Normally they position themselves where there are large concentrations of small fish.
+Bommies with large concentrations of small fishes such as Sweepers are their favourite hunting grounds.

-They are found across the Indo West Pacific , on reefs or rubble at depths below 18 meters.
+The Paddle-flap scorpionfish are found across the Indo West Pacific oceans, mainly on reefs or rubble at depths below 18 meters.

 Paddle-flap Scorpionfish are oviparous with females producing eggs that when fertilized are released and float near the surface.
 Little else is known about Paddleflap scorpionfish reproduction.

-Paddle-flap Scorpionfish are kept in aquariums where they make an attractive addition, but will eat anything that fits in their mouths so care has to be taken in choosing their tank mates.
+Paddle-flap Scorpionfish are kept in aquariums where they make an attractive addition with their often bright colours and unusual looks.
+However they will eat anything that fits in their mouths and as a result care has to be taken in choosing their tank mates who preferably should be large enough to not fit in their mouths.
 As with most scorpionfish they are relatively easy to get onto prepared foods.

 Species: Rhinopias eschmeyer